awsdocs/amazon-aurora-user-guide/doc_source/aurora-replicas-adding.md

 # Adding Aurora Replicas to a DB Cluster<a name="aurora-replicas-adding"></a>

-In an Aurora DB clusters, there is one primary DB instance and up to 15 Aurora Replicas\.
+In an Aurora DB cluster, there is one primary DB instance and up to 15 Aurora Replicas\.
 The primary DB instance supports read and write operations, and performs all of the data modifications to the cluster volume\.
 Aurora Replicas connect to the same storage volume as the primary DB instance and support only read operations\.
 Aurora Replicas can offload read workloads from the primary DB instance\.

 We recommend that you distribute the primary instance and Aurora Replicas in your DB cluster over multiple Availability Zones to improve the availability of your DB cluster\.
 For more information, see [Availability](Concepts.RegionsAndAvailabilityZones.md#Aurora.Overview.Availability)\.